hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 The daemon affords us a bunch of cool opportunities by virtue of its storing all drives in a single place on-disk, and handling networking in one place.
 By having total control of storage/networking, we can perform optimizations across your entire drive collection.

 On the networking side, we're investigating methods for deduplicating block requests that have already been satisfied by other drives.
-This is a bit confusing, but it boils down to "you should never have to download the same data twice, even if its contained in different drives".
+The end-goal here is: "you should never have to download the same data twice, even if its contained in different drives".

 On the storage side, we're considering supporting content-addressed block storage, meaning if you have two similar drives, only the set of unique blocks will be persisted on disk -- common blocks will only be stored once.

 ### Random-Access Writes

 While a writer can update their drives however they like (i.e. adding new files, deleting files, appending to files, etc.), certain operations are more efficient than others.
 Unfortunately, editing existing files is one of the inefficient ones -- it currently results in file duplication.
-This is bad news if you want to run a database or append to log files.
+This is bad news if you want to run a database on FUSE or append to log files.

 There are two ways to remedy this:
 1. Better garbage collection, where old versions of files can be cleared from disk easily (fine for simple cases, but still bad for databases).
 2. Efficient file updates, where writing to an existing file does not lead to data copying.

 We're exploring various approaches based on [inodes](https://en.wikipedia.org/wiki/Inode) for (2).
 As with general multiwriter, there's a tricky balancing act involved.
-More sophisticated indexing that supports these updates will unavoidably increase read latencies in files without random-access modifications.
+An index that supports these updates will unavoidably increase read latencies for files that don't have random-access modifications.
 This won't cut it if you're watching a large movie, never modified after it was first written, from start to end.

 We'll surely have to use a hybrid approach; we're still actively researching this.